 Of course, spending $0.018 to make a coin that’s worth only $0.01 isn’t necessarily a bad idea because coins are reusable.
 In theory, a single penny could be used for hundreds or thousands of transactions before it drops out of circulation.

 However, this only works if the coins actually do circulate — and pennies, as noted above, often don’t.
 They’re so hard to use that they end up stuffed in jars or abandoned on sidewalks.

 In 1996, the Government Accountability Office reported that roughly two-thirds of pennies don’t circulate at all.
-More recently, a 2017 paper by economist Robert Shapiro estimated that each penny only gets used around twice per year, or 55 times over its lifespan.
+More recently, economist Robert Shapiro estimated that each penny only gets used around twice per year, or 55 times over its lifespan.

 As a result, the Mint has to keep making more pennies.
 In 2020, the Mint shipped out more pennies than nickels, quarters, and dimes put together — over 8 billion coins.
 That adds up to a loss of over $61 million for that year alone.